Choi-Seunghwan/choish-blog/README.md

 so I was very frustrated.
 i will redevelop the editor page and admin page using a different library.

-* tag list
+* tag list.
-* category
+* category.
-* other inconveniences found during use
+* other inconveniences found during use.